dgobbi/vtk-dicom/Documents/CharacterSet.md

 GB2312, except that DICOM requires the use of `ESC $)A` at the beginning of every line containing characters from GB2312.
-Unlike GBK and GB18030, the second byte of a two-byte GB2312 character code will never be 0x5c (ASCII backslash).
+Unlike GBK and GB18030, the second byte of a two-byte GB2312 character code will never be 0x5c (ASCII backslash), due to the fact that the high bit is always set.

 ### Decoding

 Decoding is done by removing the `ESC $)A` escape sequence and decoding as GB2312 in its euc-cn form.
-The table used for decoding is a strict subset of the table defined by GB18030:2000.
+The table used for decoding is a strict subset of the table defined by GB18030:2022.

 ### Encoding